maydaythecoder/MyNeuralNetwork/README.md

-# RecursiveNeuralNetwork
+# MyNeuralNetwork

 ## Overview

-RecursiveNeuralNetwork is a NumPy-only sandbox for experimenting with fully-connected neural networks from first principles.
+MyNeuralNetwork is a NumPy-only sandbox for experimenting with fully-connected neural networks from first principles.
 It exposes composable modules for activations, losses, layers, and optimizers so you can trace every tensor flowing through the system without relying on an automatic differentiation framework.

 ## Key Features